splunk/splunk-connect-for-syslog/docs/sources/LogExtendedEventFormat/index.md

 Each LEEF product should have their own source entry in this documentation set by vendor.
 In a departure from normal configuration, all LEEF products should use the "LEEF" version of the unique port and archive environment variable settings (rather than a unique one per product), as the LEEF log path handles all products sending events to SC4S in the LEEF format.
-Examples of this include QRadar Itself, and other legacy systems.
+Examples of this include QRadar itself as well as other legacy systems.
 Therefore, the LEEF environment variables for unique port, archive, etc. should be set only _once_.

 If your deployment has multiple LEEF devices that send to more than one port,